Versatility & durability. A man cave should accommodate a range of activities and feature durable, stain-resistant

 You have a beautiful New York home, but now the man of the house needs his own area to unwind, relax, and enjoy a private area for himself.
 A basement "man cave" is the perfect solution for a man to create a space of his own in the house.

-First Buffalo Total Basement Finishing offers several tips on how to successfully design, build and decorate a man cave in your basement with the added benefits of a little extra space.
-For a free estimate in Buffalo, Niagara Falls, Clarence and nearby areas, call us today!
+Total Basement Finishing of Western NY offers several tips on how to successfully design, build and decorate a man cave in your basement with the added benefits of a little extra space.
+For a free estimate in Buffalo, Niagara Falls, Clarence, Rochester and nearby areas, call us today!

 To successfully transform a basement into a man cave, you'll need to pay attention to some critical details.
 Scroll through the list below to see all the specific areas you should focus on.

 Cellulose-rich materials like framing lumber and paper-faced drywall provide an ideal habitat for mold when there is even a minimal amount of moisture in your basement.
 In addition to producing that unpleasant musty odor, airborne mold spores can cause serious respiratory ailments and allergic reactions.
-First Buffalo Total Basement Finishing uses all inorganic building materials that won't allow moisture damage or mold growth.
+Total Basement Finishing of Western NY uses all inorganic building materials that won't allow moisture damage or mold growth.

 Insulating your basement walls will help to keep your new living space more comfortable and energy efficient.
 You might also want to insulate the basement ceiling to reduce sound transmission upstairs.